uraiai/financial_agent/README.md

 python agent.py
 ```

-This should display the Agno playground URL.
+Go to Agno playground URL. [https://app.agno.com/playground/agents]
+Add an endpoint with URL `http://localhost:7777` and NAME `playground` and click on SAVE.
+Select the `Financial Analysis Agent` and type in something.

+> Eg: Can you give me an analysis on SAP?

+This would give a graph and a neat summary of the competitive analysis.
+View the `agent.py` that has the prompt and system instructions.

-> Note: You will need the **API Key** for code execution.
+> Note: You will need the Thiri **API Key** for code execution apart from your own OpenAI and Tavily API keys.
 Sign up at [https://uraiai.com](https://uraiai.com) to get the API key.

 ## About Agno